WING-NUS/cs6101/_pages/about.md

 ## Schedule  {#schedule}

 The sessions will be broadcast live via the customized Zoom link as advertised on the [Slack group](http://cs6101.slack.com).
-For semi-privacy reasons, the group meeting ID and access is not publicly disseminated here on the webpage.
+For privacy reasons, the group meeting ID and access is not publicly disseminated here on the webpage.

 **The schedule below is preliminary (last updated 3rd July 2025.)** We may make slight changes on the allocation for topics and provide alternative suggestions for papers.